LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 .. _gitlab_ci-label:

 =========
-Gitlab CI
+GitLab CI
 =========

-The Gitlab CI instance used by the RAJA project lives in the Livermore Computing (LC) Collaboration Zone (CZ).
+The GitLab CI instance used by the RAJA project lives in the Livermore Computing (LC) Collaboration Zone (CZ).
 It runs builds and tests in LC platform and compiler environments important to RAJA user applications at LLNL.

 Constraints
 -----------

-Running Gitlab CI on Livermore Computing (LC) platforms is constrained by LC security policies.
-The policies require that all members of a GitHub project be members of the LLNL GitHub organization and have two-factor authentication enabled on their GitHub accounts to automatically mirror a GitHub repo and trigger Gitlab CI functionality from GitHub.
-For compliant LLNL GitHub projects, auto-mirroring of the GitHub repo on LC Gitlab is done when changes are pushed to PRs for branches in the RAJA repo, but not for PRs for a branch on a fork of the repo.
+Running GitLab CI on Livermore Computing (LC) platforms is constrained by LC security policies.
+The policies require that all members of a GitHub project be members of the LLNL GitHub organization and have two-factor authentication enabled on their GitHub accounts to automatically mirror a GitHub repo and trigger GitLab CI functionality from GitHub.
+For compliant LLNL GitHub projects, auto-mirroring of the GitHub repo on LC GitLab is done when changes are pushed to PRs for branches in the RAJA repo, but not for PRs for a branch on a fork of the repo.
 An alternative procedure we use to handle this is described in :ref:`contributing-label`.
-If you have access to LC platforms, you can learn more about `LC Gitlab mirroring <https://lc.llnl.gov/confluence/pages/viewpage.action?pageId=662832265>`_.
+If you have access to LC platforms, you can learn more about `LC GitLab mirroring <https://lc.llnl.gov/confluence/pages/viewpage.action?pageId=662832265>`_.

-Gitlab CI (LC) Testing Workflow
+GitLab CI (LC) Testing Workflow
 --------------------------------------

-The figure below shows the high-level steps in the RAJA Gitlab CI testing process.
+The figure below shows the high-level steps in the RAJA GitLab CI testing process.
 The main steps, which we will discuss in more detail later, are:

   #.
-A *mirror* of the RAJA GitHub repo in the RAJA LC CZ Gitlab project is
+A *mirror* of the RAJA GitHub repo in the RAJA LC CZ GitLab project is
      updated whenever the RAJA ``develop`` or ``main`` branches are changed as well as when any PR branch in the RAJA GitHub project is changed.
   #.
-Gitlab launches CI test pipelines.
+GitLab launches CI test pipelines.
 While running, the execution and
-     pass/fail status may be viewed and monitored in the Gitlab CI GUI, or in the RAJA GitHub project checks section for a PR.
+     pass/fail status may be viewed and monitored in the GitLab CI GUI, or in the RAJA GitHub project checks section for a PR.
   #.
 For each platform and compiler combination,
      `Spack <https://github.com/spack/spack>`_ is used to generate a build